 POLICY: Program Eligibility - WIA defines the term "low income individual" using various criteria, including receipt of income that does not exceed the higher level of the poverty line or 70 percent of the LLSIL.
 Attachment A, WIA Family Income Guidelines, incorporates the most recent updates to the USDOL issued 70 percent LLSIL and the HHS issued poverty levels.
-These guidelines apply when using income as the determining criteria for "low income individuals."
+These guidelines apply when using income as the determining criteria for "low income individuals".

 Self Sufficiency - WIA allows employed adults and dislocated workers to receive intensive services and training to obtain or retain self-sufficient employment.
-Local Workforce Investment Boards set "self-sufficiency" criteria.
-At a minimum, such criteria must provide "that self sufficiency means employment that pays at least 100 percent of the LLSIL" based on family size and income.
+Each Local Workforce Investment Board (LWIB) sets "self-sufficiency" criteria.
+At a minimum, such criteria must provide "that self-sufficiency means employment that pays at least 100 percent of the LLSIL" based on family size and income.
 (Self-sufficiency for dislocated workers may be defined in relation to a percentage of the layoff wage.)
 Attachment B, WIA Self-Sufficiency Guidelines, represents updated 100% LLSIL amounts by family size.
 These guidelines, along with LWIB criteria, are to be used in establishing self-sufficiency.

-State Employment Services Instruction Number 13-04 April 9, 2014 Page 2 of 2
+State Instruction 14-08 Updated Federal Income Guidelines April 30, 2015 Page 2 of 2

-Needs-Related Payments - In determining the level of needs-related payments for Dislocated Workers, payments may not exceed the greater of either:
+Needs-Related Payments - For Adult and Dislocated Worker participants, WIA allows financial assistance for the purpose of enabling individuals to participate in training.
+Payment levels for any WIA participants receiving needs-related payments (Adults or Dislocated Workers) are established by each Local Workforce Investment Board.
+In determining the level of needs-related payments for Dislocated Workers, payments may not exceed the greater of either: